Intel to make audio/visual gear chips for Panasonic under contract

 Last year, Intel announced it would make programmable chips on behalf of Altera, its largest publicly announced contract manufacturing deal to date.

-Chips made with Intel's leading-edge manufacturing technology could give Panasonic a performance and power-consumption lead over chips made other contract manufacturers.
+Chips made with Intel's leading-edge manufacturing technology could give Panansonic a performance and power-consumption lead over chips made other contract manufacturers.

 (Reporting by Noel Randewich; Editing by David Gregorio)